Dimo4ek/My-projects/README.md

 * Project technology stack - CatBoost, LightGBM, nltk, NumPy, Pandas, Python, Scikit-learn, re, Space, Torch, Transformers

 7. Mobile tariff recommendation - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Mobile%20tariff%20recommendation/ "Link to the project - Mobile tariff recommendation")
-* Project description -
+* Project description - The mobile operator found out that many customers use archive tariffs.
+They want to build a system capable of analyzing customer behavior and offering users a new tariff: "Smart" or "Ultra".
+Build a model with the highest possible accuracy value.
-* Project technology stack -
+* Project technology stack - NumPy, Pandas, Python, Scikit-learn

 8. Optimization of expenses at the metallurgical plant - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Optimization%20of%20expenses%20at%20the%20metallurgical%20plant/ "Link to the project - Optimization of expenses at the metallurgical plant")
 * Project description -